Anishinaabe clan system

 The Anishinaabe, like most Algonquian-speaking groups in North America, base their system of kinship on clans or totems.
 The Ojibwe word for clan (doodem) was borrowed into English as totem.
 The clans, based mainly on animals, were instrumental in traditional occupations, intertribal relations, and marriages.
 Today, the clan remains an important part of Anishinaabe identity.
+Each clan is forbidden from harming its representation animal by any means, as it is a bad omen to do so.